nleiva/aws-testbed/README.md

 t3.medium | $0.0416 | 2 | 4 GiB
 m5.large | $0.096 | 2 | 8 GiB

-You would run the Playbook like this instead, if you preferred to run a `m5.large` instance.
+You would run the [Playbook](create-EC2-testbed.yml) as follows, if you preferred to run a `m5.large` instance.

 ```bash
 ansible-playbook create-EC2-testbed.yml -v --extra-vars "instance_type=m5.large"